What is Microsoft Access?

 2. Is Microsoft Access better than Excel for databases?

 Yes.
-Excel is great for numbers and calculations, but Access is better for managing connected lists such as customer records, inventory, or sales data.
+Excel is great for numbers and calculations, but Access is far superior for managing connected lists such as customer records, inventory, or complex sales data.

 3. How does Microsoft Access work for beginners?

 Beginners can open a database, enter data in tables, run queries to filter information, and generate reports.
-Access makes managing data easier without advanced coding.
+Access makes managing large amounts of data easier without needing advanced coding skills.

-4. What are real-life examples of Microsoft Access databases?
+4. What are real-life examples of Access databases?

 Examples include hospital patient systems, school student databases, employee records, sales orders, and inventory tracking.
 Any system with linked data can be built in Access.